Supriya-M-Ravichandran/RTL-Design-Workshop/README.md

 [Screen Shot 2021-09-04 at 11 12 34 PM](https://user-images.githubusercontent.com/89927660/132115407-c4412126-8e23-4247-b022-c53b7692285a.png)

->_**Expected Behavior:** Although the case structure is complete, there is overlapping of output when the select input is 10 or 11 and ? represented that the bit can be wither 0 or 1.
+>_**Expected Behavior:** Although the case structure is not complete, there is overlapping of output when the select input is 10 or 11 and ? represented that the bit can be wither 0 or 1.
 Thus, the simulator may be confused._

 **_Screenshot: Simulation Output_**